-Metric 12 Availability of contracts guaranteeing the origin of energy Description This metric measures the availability of specific contracts, for each relevant market, containing information on the source and origin of the electricity and/or gas procured by the supplier.
+Metric 12 Availability of contracts guaranteeing the origin of energy

+Description Purpose This metric measures the availability of specific contracts, for each relevant market, containing information on the source and origin of the electricity and/or gas procured by the supplier.
 The contracts should specify the source(s) of energy as well as the supplier's commitment on how to obtain this [e.g. by acquiring Guarantees of Origin (GO)].
-Purpose The purpose of this metric is to assess whether products with specific origin and source, mostly renewable sources are available for consumers.
+The purpose of this metric is to assess whether products with a specific origin and source, mostly renewable sources, are available for consumers.
 The availability of such contracts is a sign of innovation on a market.
 Source of data PCTs, and information requests to retailers.

-Quantification In order to quantify this metric the NRA should consider the following questions: Are there contracts with specific source guaranteed for each relevant market (e.g. contracts guaranteeing the source to be from wind, water or solar)?
+Quantification In order to quantify this metric the NRA should consider the following questions: Are there contracts with a specific source guaranteed for each relevant market (e.g. contracts guaranteeing the source to be from wind, water or solar)?
 Is it possible for customers to sign contracts such as those listed below?
 Tick the box if the option is available.
-Guarantees for energy sources (exclusively) Hydro Wind Solar Fossil (any) Specific plant (any type) Other (specify) Guarantees for energy sources (in combination) Hydro Wind Solar Bio Unit of measure All questions: yes/no and possible qualitative explanations (especially if a "no" answer is provided).
-Data completeness NRAs may already collect this data as part of the implementation of the renewable directive and disclosure of the source of electricity sold to endusers by suppliers, though this does not necessarily imply that there are contracts with specific origin and/or that these are supervised.
-Some MS also have guarantees of origin and disclosure for gas sold to end-users by suppliers.
+Guarantees for energy sources (exclusively) Hydro Wind Solar Biomass Nuclear Fossil (any) Specific plant (any type, such as a specific wind farm, etc.) Other (specify) Guarantees for energy sources (in combination) Hydro Wind Solar Bio What is the share of the above contracts that are available in the market and how many suppliers offer them?
+This should give an indication of whether the availability is actually meaningful.
+Frequency The frequency for the monitoring of these offers may range from monthly to yearly, depending on the relevant market circumstances.
+On the other hand, the update of the Guarantees of Origin registry will generally happen once per year.
+Unit of measure All questions: yes/no and possible qualitative explanations (especially if a "no" answer is provided).
+Data completeness NRAs may already collect this data as part of the implementation of the renewable directive and disclosure of the source of electricity sold to end- users by suppliers, though this does not necessarily imply that there are contracts with specific origin and/or that these are supervised.
+Some MSs also have guarantees of origin and disclosure for gas sold to end-users by suppliers.